 Immortality: while she's not as mighty as either of her divine parents, Mesharu is still immortal.
 She can be brought to zero Health and/or Endurance, and can even be killed, but will not die.
 No matter what happens to her, Mesharu will persist indefinitely.

 * Boon: Mesharu is often called upon to provide aid in her own right, and can fuel entreaties made to her divine person with Incredible (40) ability.
-Primarily, this involves her granting 'generic' entreaties for power, as well as specialized disguise and plasma generation spells.
+This involves her granting 'generic' entreaties for power, as well as Judicature and Eldritch Bolt (plasma) entreaty spells.